 |

-guess, yes; the Fourline Wrasse (2), is mainly collected out of Hawai’i.
+take a guess, yes; the Fourline Wrasse (2), is mainly collected out

 |

-only member of the genus to be offered in any number.
-Even out of Hawaii, specimens
+the genus to be offered in any number.
+Even out of Hawai'i,

 |